SkylineCommunications/dataminer-docs/connector-help/connector_help/Rohde Schwarz NV8600.md

 ## About

-The driver communicates with the Rohde Schwarz equipment through **SNMP** communication using **three distinct polling timers**: one every hour for semi-staticconfiguration, one every 30 seconds for configurable input from the end user that is not strictly time-bound, and one every 10 seconds for time-sensitive displayed parameters such as event logs or fault-related parameters.
+The driver communicates with the Rohde Schwarz equipment through **SNMP** communication using **three distinct polling timers**: one every hour for semi-static configuration, one every 30 seconds for configurable input from the end user that is not strictly time-bound, and one every 10 seconds for time-sensitive displayed parameters such as event logs or fault-related parameters.

 SNMP traps can be retrieved, if this is enabled on the device.